mashr-framework/mashr/docs/gcp_locations_considerations.md

   or the EU multi-regional location.
 Your Cloud Bigtable data must be in one of the supported Cloud Bigtable locations.
 * Location considerations do not apply to Google Drive external data sources.
-* **Colocate your Cloud Storage buckets for loading data.**
-  - If your BigQuery dataset is in a multi-regional location, the Cloud Storage bucket containing the data you're loading must be in a regional or multi-regional bucket in the same location.
-  - For example, if your BigQuery dataset is in the EU, the Cloud Storage bucket must be in a regional or multi-regional bucket in the EU.
-  - If your dataset is in a regional location, your Cloud Storage bucket must be a regional bucket in the same location.
-  - For example, if your dataset is in the Tokyo region, your Cloud Storage bucket must be a regional bucket in Tokyo.
-  - Exception: If your dataset is in the US multi-regional location, you can load data from a Cloud Storage bucket in any regional or multi-regional location.

 * Colocate your Cloud Storage buckets for exporting data.
   - When you export data, the regional or multi-regional Cloud Storage bucket